nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 1.1 Product description

-MyInsuRec is a desktop app for financial advisors.
-It provides financial advisors with clients, meetings and products management abilities to ease their mental load.
+_MyInsuRec_ is a desktop app for financial advisors.
+It provides financial advisors with client, meeting and product management abilities to ease their mental load.
 It also provides some CRM features such as the ability to look up clients with upcoming birthdays.

 ### 1.2 Acknowledgements